Ho-Ro/DL4YHF-Frequency-Counter/README.md

 ```

 ### Three-digits mode
-Frequencies < 61 Hz can optionally be displayed with three decimal digits e.g. `50.123.`.
+Frequencies < 61 Hz can be displayed with three decimal digits e.g. `50.123.`.
 To switch between two- and three-digits mode, press the key until the mode changes.
-The high-resolution mode is cancelled when the frequency rises above 61 Hz.
+The mode selection is stored permanently in EEPROM.
 The 61 Hz is a compromise between the conversion time (increasing with frequency) and the
 possibility of measuring the typical mains frequencies 50 Hz or 60 Hz precisely.
 A test measurement of the European mains frequency shows almost exact mHz matching